isomerpages/govtech-stp/_reciprocal-green-lane/00b-rgl-terms-and-conditions.md

 **“Host”** refers to the company or government agency that receives the traveller in Singapore.
 For company-sponsored travellers, the sponsor is the host.

 **“Controlled Itinerary”** refers to the traveller’s submitted itinerary for the first 14 days in Singapore, which is limited to travel between places of business and accommodation, with limited contact with the community.

+**“Country/Region of Departure”** refers to the following partner countries/regions with which Singapore has RGL agreements with:
+- Brunei Darussalam
+- China (Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin and Zhejiang)
+- Japan
+- Malaysia
+- Republic of Korea

 ### **A. Terms & Conditions for Sponsor**